Skip to main content

 Conclusion

 While SIP offers the benefits of consistency, discipline, and long-term wealth creation, “buying on dip” works on seizing market opportunities during significant declines.
 Investors should carefully evaluate their financial goals, risk tolerance, and time horizons before choosing between these approaches.
 Thus, while some investors may prefer the reliability of regular purchases, others may seek opportunities to enhance their gains.
 Investors can also use mutual fund calculators, such as an SIP calculator or a lumpsum calculator, to help with investment planning.
+If you're opting for a top up SIP, where you increase your SIP contributions by a fixed percentage periodically, you can use an SIP top up calculator to visualise the potential impact of such an approach.

 FAQs: